GONNE-2004/My-js-journey/notes/day4.md

 9-learnt about the bitwise operators, used inData Compression and Encryption,Performance Optimizations Low-Level Programming these are just some of it's use case - check logicChecker.js

+10-Leanrt about conditionals such the use of switch and if-else statements and when to use which. check conditionals.js

 🧠 Key Takeaways
-1-learnt many things which probably needs reviews once in a while
+1-learnt many things which probably needs reviews once in a while 2-SWitch used when one to evaluate 1 values in many scenrios

 ❓ Questions / Things to Review Later
 1- the ternary operator is for single condition use